chart-studio/datastudio-chart/readme.md

 ## Presentation

+I'm [Yves](https://twitter.com/yveslez) , i created this library to help people to improve their data studio dashboard and enhance their capability.

 I share all the code for those who want to learn.
 You can pull request and help me improve the code or just use as it is.

-If you want to learn how to create a chart for data studio, i put some link at the end of the document for you.
+If you want to learn how to create a chart for data studio, i put some links at the end of the document for you.

-If you want to improve yourself and learn with other, join our [slack community](https://join.slack.com/t/chartstudio/shared_invite/zt-13z6rsc39-5OZWm~YDUU37GZb6Kl_klA)
+If you want to improve yourself and learn with others, join our [slack community](https://join.slack.com/t/chartstudio/shared_invite/zt-13z6rsc39-5OZWm~YDUU37GZb6Kl_klA)

 ## Create a graph and configurer google cloud platform